 Note: This infographic illustrates how $10 billion in decommissioning liabilities can appear on a company’s balance sheet depending on discount rate and asset life assumptions applied (see Table 3 of our November 2025 report).

 These concerns are heightened by broader uncertainty regarding the total scale of decommissioning liabilities in the sector even before accounting assumptions are applied.
-Estimates produced by provincial regulators have been publicly questioned, including through investigations conducted by the Auditor General of Alberta.
+Estimates produced by the provincial regulator have been publicly questioned, including through investigations conducted by the Auditor General of Alberta.
 In spite of this, none of the assessed companies or their auditors identify the original ARO estimate as a major uncertainty.

 Why This Matters